 Mediation Lawyers Serving St. Charles, Geneva, Batavia, and Surrounding Areas

 When two parties can communicate effectively and negotiate compromises, mediation can be an effective and efficient alternative dispute resolution method.
 Divorce and family law mediation is conducted in a non-adversarial setting with the goal of resolving disputes amicably.
-At the Shaw Family Law, P.C., we are well-versed in family law mediation and can provide the information you need to decide if mediation is the right option for you.
+At the Shaw Sanders, P.C., we are well-versed in family law mediation and can provide the information you need to decide if mediation is the right option for you.
 Attorney Matt Shaw is also a skilled mediator with decades of experience successfully mediating various family law matters.

 Benefits of Mediation

 Mediation is a tool that can be used to resolve disputes in many civil matters, but the benefits are most applicable to family law matters especially divorce.
 These benefits include:

 - Avoiding contentious fights – Parties come to mediation with the goal of working cooperatively to resolve their differences without acrimony.

 - Preserving a harmonious relationship – Hard feelings do not typically persist following divorce mediation.
 This is particularly beneficial for divorcing couples who will interact in the future to co-parent.